laravel/docs/passport.md

 > **Note**
 > If you choose to send the `X-CSRF-TOKEN` header instead of `X-XSRF-TOKEN`, you will need to use the unencrypted token provided by `csrf_token()`.

+<a name="limiting-access-to-certain-scopes"></a>
+## Limiting access to certain scopes

+Passport allows you to limit which clients request certain scopes from your users, this feature is off by default.

+To enable it you will need to create a migration that adds a `scopes` column to your `oauth_clients` table, the column must be able to store a JSON array of permitted scopes.
+Everytime a user authorizes a client, Passport will check if the scope if present on the client.

+> **Warning**
+> This feature does not affect previously granted access tokens, if you take a scope away from a client you should revoke all of its active tokens!

 <a name="events"></a>
 ## Events